We all have areas of our life that we wish were different:

 What surprised you?

 What went exactly the way you thought it would?

 Example: I took my coffee to work today!
 I was surprised that the coffee was even better than what I was getting at Starbucks.
 I also discovered that the cup is kind of heavy and it’s annoying to carry it around in my hand- I almost lost it twice!

 - It is unlikely that it will go exactly as you had hoped, which is exactly how you want it to go!
 This means that you are learning the contours of your problem, finding the rhythm of your solution.
 Take it in stride and tweak the plan.
 What will you keep because it worked like a charm?
 What will you change because it just didn’t work out?
 Make another plan.

 Example: Ok, for the most part that worked!
 The one exception is washing the mug.
-I tend to leave it in my bag and forget to wash it with the rest of the dishes and then I’m either taking a lesser mug or washing it in the morning, which is never going to last; mornings are too hectic.
+Because I don’t like carrying it in my hand, I tend to stick it in my bag and forget to wash it with the rest of the dishes and then I’m either taking a less good mug or washing it in the morning, which is never going to last; mornings are too hectic.
 I either need to figure out how to wash that stupid mug every night or buy a 2nd one and rotate them.
 I’m going to try setting an alarm on my phone at about the time I am doing the dishes to get the mug from my bag and wash it… we’ll see if that works.